s12wu/picam-audio-spectrum-timeline/README.md

 * The video boxes and their labels don't look good when zoomed out, especially if there are many videos in a short period of time:
   ![todo screenshot](https://user-images.githubusercontent.com/90598549/224535690-8ca7f204-0045-4e5a-b14e-f100f306ae48.png)
   The thumbnails and captions are then outside the actual video rectangle.

-  I'm thinking of some sort of grouping that, when zoomed out, replaces the individual boxes with a number for how many "would be here", similar to how many map websites do it.
+  ~~I'm thinking of some sort of grouping that, when zoomed out, replaces the individual boxes with a number for how many "would be here", similar to how many map websites do it.~~ Grouping done, still need to improve the sticking out labels - see screenshot up top.

 ## Conclusion